VortexViking/Blue-Viper/README.md

 # Blue-Viper
-A python based web browser for unix based systems
+## A python based web browser for skids that runs on unix based systems